PurvaSamar13/GenZ-s-Shop-/README.md

 5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Contact
-For any questions or feedback, please reach out to your-email@example.com.
+See the LICENSE file for more details For any questions or feedback, please reach out to your-email@example.com.

 ---